gciruelos/gciruelos.com/posts/2025-10-05-the-swiss-national-bank.markdown

 The Bank of England, the Banque de France, the Reserve Bank of India: all started as private corporations and were nationalized over the course of the twentieth century.
 The Swiss National Bank, founded in 1907, never was.
-Its shares still trade on the SIX Swiss Exchange under the ticker SNBN.
+Its shares still trade on the SIX Swiss Exchange.

 <!--more-->